losrobbos/api-connect-guide/README.md

 ```

-Now we can use this pre-configured instance througout our app.
+Now we can use this pre-configured instance throughout our app.

 We just need to import that configured axios wherever we need it, e.g.:
 `import axios from '../helpers/axios' `